MotionDesignStudio/captionGenerator/README.md

 ] Dependencies  [
 - imagemagick , python3

+] USAGE Version 3.0 [

+./captionBG3.py -c "My Clippings.txt" -a "Mark Manson" -t "The Subtle Art of Not Giving a F*ck" -e "The Subtle Art of Not Giving"

 ] USAGE Version 1.0 [

 This variable is the name of the book printed at the top of each excerpt.